 As a community, we must engage in a mutual learning process and take up intersectional approaches to provide holistic care to survivors.
 We seek to cultivate a safe and affirming environment for all young survivors who have already bravely exposed abuse, and for those who will continue to do so, as this movement progresses.

 Sakhi for South Asian Women stands with these survivors of abuse, and wishes to extend ourselves to any young folx who have experienced sexual violence.

 You are not alone.
 For those seeking Mental Health Counseling and Advocacy, we are here to support you in your journey.
 To the community, we are here to offer Know Your Rights workshops and trainings on domestic violence and sexual assault.

-Sakhi’s Youth Counselors and Advocates, Fyzah Tajdin & Azaadi Khan, continue their work with the young folx in our community through the Sakhi Young Leaders Program.
-This program aims to hold space for young folx and share historical context, social justice vocabulary, and tools to guide them as they navigate their journeys.
+Sakhi’s Youth Counselors and Advocates, Fyzah Tajdin & Azaadi Khan, continue their work with the young folks in our community through the Sakhi Young Leaders Program.
+This program aims to hold space for young folks and share historical context, social justice vocabulary, and tools to guide them as they navigate their journeys.